paulf81/fl_env/README.md

 # fl_env
 Automatic creation of a FLORIS/FLASC env via shell script

 ## Introduction

-A common task in my work flow is to create a custom directory with FLORIS/FLASC locally pip installed and a new repo initialized, whenever embarking on a new project analysis.
+A common task in my workflow is to create a custom directory with FLORIS/FLASC locally pip installed and a new repo initialized, whenever embarking on a new project analysis.

 The purpose of this repo is to share some scripts I'm working to automate this process.

 ## Usage

 The scripts should all be runnable (unix/linux/mac) from the command line.
 Note some parameters appear at the top of the script.
-For now I have uv version but could later and conda or mamba etc.
+For now, I have uv version but could later add conda or mamba etc.

 ## setup-script-uv.sh